MailTape/MailTape-v1/_posts/2016-07-10-Petit-Biscuit.md

 _Petit Biscuit_: I just bought the limited vinyl edition.
 And all the tracks his album are absolutely incredible, this one puts me definitely in a good mood, to wake me up with a big smile.

-<p id="outroduction">That's all folks, thanks to [Petit Biscuit](https://petitbiscuit.lnk.to/listenYo) for his magical selection.
+<p id="outroduction">That's all folks, thanks to [Petit Biscuit](https://petitbiscuit.lnk.to/listenYo) for his brillant selection.
 Thanks to [Célestin](http://www.slipontherock.com/) for the wonderful illustration and PS KY for her magic writings.</p>